 Compressed air is a vital part of industrial operations, including powering pneumatic tools and garage service lifts.
 It is often thought of as a “free” source of energy when in fact it is one of the least efficient and most expensive in the industry.
 Even the smallest compressed air system can be a relatively large component of energy consumption and cost.
 Compressor controls can be used to allow compressor speed to vary to match need when compressor requirements change over time or vary between shifts.

 Click here for more information on incentives for compressed air efficiency solutions.

 - Multiple stage compressors vary their speed to match load.
 Switching to a variable speed compressor can result in significant energy savings.

 - Dryers help remove the moisture in the air, increasing the efficiency of compressed air production and reducing energy load.
 Select the drying technology that gives you the maximum allowable pressure at dew point.

-Air Compressor Receivers
+Air Compressor Receivers (compressor control)

 - Air receivers are designed to provide a buffer capacity between the supply and the demand sides of a compressed air system.
-Having enough storage capacity near the compressor plant protects the compressors and dryers from sudden shift in demand.
+Having enough storage capacity near the compressor plant protects the compressors and dryers from sudden shifts in demand.
 They also prevent false loading of the compressors.

-Low-Pressure Drop Filters
+Low-Pressure Drop Filters (compressor control)

 - The filter is a typical place where the air distribution system loses pressure; pressure drops can significantly reduce system performance.
 If you lose more than 0.5 psig at the filter, consider replacing the filter